t2trg/t2trg-iot-edge-computing/draft-hong-t2trg-iot-edge-computing.md

 Edge computing domains are connected with a remote/cloud network, and with their respective service operator's system.
 IoT end devices/computing nodes provide logical functions, as part of a distributed machine learning application.
 The processing capabilities in IoT end devices being limited, they require the support of other nodes: the training process for AI services is executed at IoT edge gateways or cloud networks and the prediction (inference) service is executed in the IoT end devices.

 We now attempt to enumerate major edge computing domain components.
 They are here loosely organized into OAM, functional and application components, with the understanding that the distinction between these classes may not always be clear, depending on actual system architectures.
 Some representative research challenges are associated with those functions.
-We used input from co-authors, IRTF attendees and comprehensive reviews such as {{Yousefpour}}.
+We used input from co-authors, IRTF attendees and some comprehensive reviews of the field ({{Yousefpour}}, {{Zhang2}}, {{Khan}}).

 ## OAM Components {#sec-components}